miroslavpejic85/mirotalk-docs/docs/mirotalk-web/self-hosting.md

   - [Contabo](https://www.dpbolvw.net/click-101027391-14462707) (VPS-1)
 - OS: Ubuntu 22.04 LTS.
 - [Node.js](https://nodejs.org/en/) (LTS) and npm
-- Domain or Subdomain Name (e.g., `your.domain.name`) with a DNS A record pointing to your server's IPv4 address.
+- Domain or Subdomain Name (e.g., `YOUR.DOMAIN.NAME`) with a DNS A record pointing to your server's IPv4 address.

 ---